ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 * Wait for the logic to communicate with the server and get the response.
   * the user is not allowed to enter any fresh query during this time.
   * the user input box will be disabled and a working message will be shown in it.
+  * if trim garbage is enabled, the logic will try to trim repeating text kind of garbage to some extent.

 * just refresh the page, to reset wrt the chat history and or system prompt and start afresh.